DIRECT0R-ctrl/ai-document-signing-platform/frontend/README.md

 ## Devlopment

 To get started, install the project dependencies and run the test suit.
 Contributions should include tests for any new behavior.
+## Development

+To get started, install the project dependencies and run the test suite.
+Contributions should include tests for any new behavior.